SomeWeekendReading/someweekendreading.github.io/_posts/2026-01-28-ukraine-segmented.md

   and we would have been content with the original linear model.
 - We did not attempt regularization via LASSO or equivalent, because there just aren't any parameters to drop.
-Instead we compared our kink model to the overall linear model, to make sure our additional model complexity (2 more parameters, $\beta_2$ and $\psi$) were earning their keep by lower the root-mean-square error of the model.
+Instead we compared our kink model to the overall linear model, to make sure our additional model complexity (2 more parameters, $\beta_2$ and $\psi$) was earning its keep by lowering the root-mean-square error of the model.
 - We did 3-fold cross-validation, to make sure we were not over-fitting.
 Given that there are only 9 red points in the plot above, we did not dare go for more folds.
 We report below the performance of each of the 3 folds, and a final training run on the entire